New Airbnb Rules in Scotland

 • is entirely owned by the same person

-1. Bothy – a building of no more than 2 storeys that has:
+2. Bothy – a building of no more than 2 stories that has:

-• Houses is at least 100 metres from the nearest public road and from the nearest habitable building
+• houses at least 100 meters from the nearest public road and from the nearest habitable building

-2. Hotels, B&B or guest house with a premises license under Licensing (Scotland) Act 2005
+4. Hotels, B&Bs or guest houses with a premises license under the Licensing (Scotland) Act 2005

 Repairing and tolerable standards

-Properties must comply with the repairing and tolerable standards.
-This includes houses and flats.
+Properties, including houses and flats, must comply with the repairing and tolerable standards.

 Energy performance certificate (EPC)